 The University strongly encourages employees to report relevant concerns directly to their supervisor or through appropriate University offices as a first step whenever possible.

 For student conduct matters, when possible, please first report in accordance with the guidelines established in the Student Handbook prior to using this hotline as the first course of action.

 We recognize, however, that there may be circumstances when you are not comfortable reporting the issue in this manner or where clarification of University policy prior to reporting is desirable.
 It is for such circumstances that we have partnered with EthicsPoint.
 We would rather you report anonymously than keep the information to yourself.

 Prior to filing a report, you may want to review policies and related information in the following publications or myMount sites:

 You may use either of the following two methods to submit a report:

 After you complete your report you will be assigned a unique code called a "report key."
 Write down your report key and password and keep them in a safe place.
 After 5-6 business days, use your report key and password to check your report for feedback or questions.

-Note: Users will be taken to a secure web site hosted outside of the College of Mount St Joseph network to assure anonymity.
+Note: Users will be taken to a secure web site hosted outside of the University of Mount St Joseph network to assure anonymity.

-For questions regarding general College policies and regulations or this Misconduct Reporting and Inquiry Hotline, please contact Linda Panzeca, Chief Compliance & Risk Officer at 513-244-4393 or through email at firstname.lastname@example.org
+For questions regarding general University policies and regulations or this Misconduct Reporting and Inquiry Hotline, please contact Linda Panzeca, Chief Compliance & Risk Officer at 513-244-4393 or through email at firstname.lastname@example.org